abpframework/abp/docs/en/deployment/configuring-openIddict.md

 ## Development Environment

-We've enabled `AddDevelopmentEncryptionAndSigningCertificate` by default on the development environment.
-It registers (and generates if necessary) a user-specific development encryption/development signing certificate.
+`AddDevelopmentEncryptionAndSigningCertificate` is enabled by default on the development environment.
+It registers (and also generates, if necessary, a user-specific development encryption/development signing certificate.
 This is a certificate used for signing and encrypting the tokens and for **development environment only**.

 `AddDevelopmentEncryptionAndSigningCertificate` cannot be used in applications deployed on IIS or Azure App Service: trying to use them on IIS or Azure App Service will result in an exception being thrown at runtime (unless the application pool is configured to [load a user profile](https://learn.microsoft.com/en-us/iis/manage/configuring-security/application-pool-identities#user-profile)).